Uruguay travel blog by Mark Berman -

 accommodationwise in Paysandu for the budget traveler and I ended up having to spend around $35USD for a room for 2 without a bathroom.

 It seems that in Uruguay, if you are not in a touristy town, hotels are overpriced.
 Excessive hotel prices would be the theme of these

 travels of mine in Uruguay.
 I couldn't afford to stay in Paysandu more than one night so I set out to explore as much as I could in one day.

-Plaza Constitucion with the tourist office on one side has a nice open feel to it, there is a big fountain and monument to General Leandro Gomez in
+Plaza Constitucion with the tourist office on one side has a nice open feel to it, there is a big fountain and monument of General Leandro Gomez in

-the center, the General lived from 1811-1865.
+the center.
+The General lived from 1811-1865.
 He defended Paysandu against Brazil in 1864, he was executed in Paysandu.
-The cathedral is impressive
+The cathedral is

 Down the Main Road

 From the plaza leading down is the main street Av 18 de Julio which has plenty of shops,

 a few banks, but not many places to eat.
 At the very bottom of the road, about 10mins walk, is Plaza Jose Artigas.
 This is in the